DCC-EX/EX-FastClock/README.md

 1. Standalone use.
-	The config.h file comes pre-configured to use the clock innstandalone mode.
+	The config.h file comes pre-configured to use the clock in standalone mode.
 No changes are necessary.

 2. Serial Mode.
 	To communicatein Serial mode it is necessary to edit the config.h file and uncomment the following line: